If you’re travelling to Turkey, our travel advice and updates give you practical tips and useful information.

 There are increased police checks in busy areas, particularly in Istanbul, and on main roads across the country.
 Irish citizens should cooperate with officials carrying out these checks and keep your passport and a copy of your e-visa/residence permit with you at all times.

 Rallies and demonstrations may occur at short notice.
 Irish citizens should remain very vigilant, particularly where crowds may gather, stay well away from any demonstrations, and stay informed of local developments and security advice.

-On 20 July a three-month state of emergency was declared in Turkey which suspends many provisions of the European Convention on Human Rights.
+On 20 July a three-month state of emergency was declared in Turkey, which has since been extended for a further three months.
+It suspends many provisions of the European Convention on Human Rights.
 Intending travellers should follow any instructions given by police or security personnel.

 Latest Travel Alert